On average, homeowners can expect to pay between 8 and 20 cents per square foot for hydroseeding, or $3,485 to $8,712 per acre.

 Hydroseeding offers fast results — you will get a new lawn in weeks — without a steep price tag.
 Spray your yard with slurry, and you’ll have a uniform, healthy lawn to walk barefoot on (and to mow) in a month or so.

-Most homeowners pay between 8 and 20 cents per square foot for professional hydroseeding services.
+If you were wondering, “How much does it cost to hydroseed?” — fret no more.
+The average cost of hydroseeding is between 8 and 20 cents per square foot for professional hydroseeding services.
 Prices will vary depending on many factors, including how much land needs new grass, the slope of your yard, and where you live.